 - Stay friendly with the acquirer – even if unsuccessful this time, they may knock again

-The Patent Box enables companies to apply a lower rate of Corporation Tax to profits earned after 1st April 2013 from their patented inventions and certain other innovations.
-When you eventually exit your business you may also be eligible for entrepreneurs relief, making your company sale tax free up to £10 million.
+- When you eventually exit your business you may also be eligible for entrepreneurs relief, making your company sale tax lower and in some cases free up to £10 million.

 Can I exploit my intellectual property?